brunomaga/brunomaga.github.io/_posts/2024-08-10-Training-Variable-Length.md

 torch.compile(model, **torch_compile_kwargs)
 ```

 As a final remark, note that I tested this on `torch==2.4.0` and it may not work in earlier versions.
+And if you are looking for more information on compilation outside PyTorch documentation, check [`torch.compile` the missing manual](https://docs.google.com/document/d/1y5CRfMLdwEoF1nTk9q8qEu1mgMUuUtvhklPKJ2emLU8/)